MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/github.md

 <!-- ====================================================================== -->
 ## Contact us

 Let us know if this was helpful or if you have any feedback.
-For help with signing into Partner Center using GitHub or other related questions, navigate to [Contact Microsoft Edge extensions support](contact-extensions-team.md).
+For help with signing into Partner Center using GitHub or other related questions, see [Contact Microsoft Edge extensions support](contact-extensions-team.md).

 <!-- ====================================================================== -->